 With COVID-19, this migration appears to have intensified.
 As many companies change the way they do business to people to work from home, employers are realizing the benefits.

 In turn, employees no longer need to live as close to work as they once did.
 They are choosing to live in communities further from area code 437, including Guelph.

 On top of that, there are potentially many people living the high-rise life in GTA condo towers.
 They have just experienced a significant time of isolation.
 They could sell their condo for the same price they can purchase a detached house or may of the townhouses for sale in Guelph.

-“We’re fielding calls from GTA buyers daily right now,” says Ryan Waller, Sale Representative at Home Group Reality in Guelph.
-“Many of them are coming from Brampton, Mississauga and the City of Toronto and say that they hear great things about Guelph”.
+“We’re fielding calls from GTA real estate buyers daily right now,” says Ryan Waller.
+“Many of them are coming from Brampton, Mississauga and the City of Toronto: they hear great things about Guelph”.

-And the numbers show that these out of town buyers also seem to be propping up the higher-end segment of the market as well: homes above $750,000 have been consistently gaining share from homes under $750,000 this year.
+And the numbers show that these out of town buyers also seem to be propping up the higher-end segment of the market.
+Homes above $750,000 have been consistently gaining share from homes under $750,000 this year.
 As a result, it’s reaching 25% of total sales in mid-June.
 This is also the main reason that we continue to see a rising average home price in Guelph.

-Unfortunately for those buying in Guelph right now, it’s back to a situation where demand is outpacing supply, which inevitably leads to sellers holding offers and inevitably multiple offers.
+Unfortunately for those buying in Guelph right now, it’s back to a situation where demand is outpacing supply.
+This inevitably leads to sellers holding offers and inevitably multiple offers.
 In fact, over the past month, over 40% of homes listed in Guelph have sold over the original asking price.
-If you live in Guelph and are considering selling, now may be the right time as there is a lack of inventory particularly if you live in a “commuter-friendly” area of east or south Guelph.
+If you live in Guelph and are considering selling, now may be the right time.
+There is a lack of inventory particularly if you live in a “commuter-friendly” area of east or south Guelph.